kgrgreer/foam3/README.md

 `node swiftfoam/gen_swift.js`

 ### Deployments
-For each deployment to the servers, they are tagged with a specific version.
+For each deployment to the servers
 Steps to build:
 1. Fetch latest tags
    eg. git fetch --tags

-2. Checkout the latest tag for the server. eg. git checkout cc-staging-v1.0.6

 3. Pull latest code
    eg. git pull origin master

 4. Create a new tag with the updated code.
-Increment the previous tag version eg. git tag -a cc-staging-v1.0.7 -m "Some tag message"
+Increment the previous tag version eg. git tag -a staging-v1.0.7 -m "Some tag message"

 5. Push new tag to remote
-  eg git push origin cc-staging-v1.0.7
+  eg git push origin staging-v1.0.7

 6. Open Jenkins https://jenkins.prod.nanopay.net